 Pretty Pink Strawberry Frosting with NO Food Coloring

-Mix the butter, powdered sugar, and 1/2 cup of the puree until smooth.
+- Mix the butter, powdered sugar, and 1/2 cup of the puree until smooth in your mixer (I looooove my Bosch mixer for this and for so many things it's handy for in the kitchen).
 Add more puree if needed until it's a good consistency.
 If you add too much, just add a bit more powdered sugar.
 If it's too dry, add more puree or a little milk or cream until it's just right.